VisionAI-USF/COCO_Size_Decoding/README.md

-# Size encoding/decoding in COCO dataset
+# Size encoding/decoding into texture using COCO dataset